-A small beetle that seriously creates tremendous destruction to growing plants and stored grains.
+Weevil is a small beetle that seriously creates tremendous destruction to growing plants and stored grains.
 There are over 40,000 identified species of weevils.
-The mouthparts of a typical weevil is shaped into a long snout.
+The mouth parts of a typical weevil is shaped into a long snout.
 It comes with an antenna on both sides.
 In several species, the snout is longer when compared to the body; which rarely develops to one-half inch (13 mm) long.

 The snout is used not alone for eating, but as well, for creating cavities where the eggs are laid in sprouts, fruits, seeds, stalks, and roots of plants.
 In the event the grubs (larvae) emerge, they feed inside the plant segments.
 Infested fruits drop from the trees, or turn out to be stunted, damaged, or wormy, and tend to be not fit to eat.
 Buds and seeds are damaged by weevils and their larvae, and vegetation is destabilized by their attacks.

 Weevils are nasty beetles – with regards to gardening and farming.
 The weevil inflicts damage by eating plants.
 It is likely that at least one kind of weevil enjoys eating nearly every grain, fruit, or vegetable.
 The boll weevil stands out as the major insect pest of cotton.
 The alfalfa weevil is really a harmful pest of alfalfa.
 The plum curculio attacks apples, cherries, peaches, as well as plums.
 The acorn weevil eats acorns.
 The rice weevil along with the grain weevil feast upon stored tiny grains and lay their eggs inside the grains.
 Once the eggs hatch, the larvae eat throughout the plants from the inside out.